 Different products, different goals

 The two ends of the coffee value chain have completely different goals and produce completely different products.
 At the production end, the farmer is producing a raw material; coffee cherries.
 There are often cases in which producers do mill their own cherries to produce unroasted, green coffee.
 There are also farmers who roast and sell their own coffee and in those cases, the farmers maintain a considerable amount of control over the product.
 But not all farmers, arguably not many, want that.
 They want to be farmers.

-In the case of farmers who just want to be farmers, they are producing a crop that when harvested, has a value to intermediary players in the value chain who can then sell the product to roasteries and cafes who turn the raw product into a consumable product.
-The intermediaries have language skills, sales skills, marketing skills, marketing channels, etc that make them successful at finding a raw product that a roaster and/or cafe wants to buy and turn into a consumable product.
+In the case of farmers who just want to be farmers, they are producing a crop that when harvested, has a value to intermediary players in the value chain who can then sell the product to roasteries and cafes who turn the intermediate product into a consumable product.
+The intermediaries have language skills, sales skills, marketing skills, marketing channels, etc that make them successful at finding an intermediate product that a roaster and/or cafe wants to buy and turn into a consumable product.